araafroyall/Terminal.lite.pro/README.md

 ## Work in progress, Available soon.

+This project is paused due to unability of free time.
-This Project will be available to use by 01/05/2024 .
+This Project will be available to use by 01/06/2024 .